schrotie/shadow-query/demo/todoRedux/README.md

 All discussed source code can be found in the [ShadowQuery repository].
 There is quite some background to the structure of the source code.
 Please consult the discussion of app architecture in [part two] of this article series.

+I created a ShadowQuery [project template](https://github.com/schrotie/shadow-query-project) to get you started right away and let you discover your specific toolchain needs as you go.

 # Implementing components

 ## Implementing Presentational Components